-- (a) The Company is validly existing and in good standing under the laws of the State of Delaware and has the requisite power and authority to execute and deliver this Agreement and to perform its obligations under this Agreement. - (b) The execution and delivery by the Company of this Agreement and the performance by the Company of its obligations hereunder have been duly authorized by all necessary corporate or similar action. - (c) This Agreement has been duly executed and delivered by the Company and constitutes a legal, valid, binding and enforceable obligation of the Company, except to the extent limited by (i) applicable bankruptcy, insolvency, reorganization, moratorium and similar laws of general application related to the enforcement of creditor's rights generally and (ii) general principles of equity. - (d) The execution, delivery and performance by the Company of this Agreement do not and will not (i) violate, conflict with or result in the breach of any provision of the certificate of incorporation or bylaws or any resolution adopted by the board of directors or stockholders of the Company, (ii) conflict with or violate any law, regulation, order, writ, judgment, injunction, decree or other stipulation or award applicable to the Company or any of its assets or properties or (iii) conflict with, result in any breach of, constitute a default (or event which with the giving of notice or lapse of time, or both, would become a default) under, require any consent or the giving of any notice under, or give to others any right to purchase or sell assets or securities or to exercise any remedy or modify any obligation under, or any rights of termination, amendment or acceleration of, or result in the creation of any lien or encumbrance on any of the assets or properties of the Company pursuant to, any agreement, contract or other instrument binding upon the Company or by which or any of its assets or properties is bound or affected except, in the case of clauses (ii) and (iii), for any such consent that has been obtained or will be obtained prior to the closing of the Initial Public Offering and for any such conflict, violation, breach, default, right of termination, amendment or acceleration or lien or encumbrance as has not had and could not reasonably be expected to have, in each case, individually or in the aggregate, a material adverse effect on the condition (financial or otherwise), business, assets or results of operations of the Company and its subsidiaries, taken as a whole. - (e) The Company has not, directly or indirectly, dealt with any person acting in the capacity of a finder or broker, nor has the Company incurred any obligation for any finder's or broker's fee or commission, in connection with the transactions contemplated by this Agreement. - Section 4.
+(a) The Company is validly existing and in good standing under the laws of the State of Delaware and has the requisite power and authority to execute and deliver this Agreement and to perform its obligations under this Agreement.

+(b) The execution and delivery by the Company of this Agreement and the performance by the Company of its obligations hereunder have been duly authorized by all necessary corporate or similar action.

+(c) This Agreement has been duly executed and delivered by the Company and constitutes a legal, valid, binding and enforceable obligation of the Company, except to the extent limited by (i) applicable bankruptcy, insolvency, reorganization, moratorium and similar laws of general application related to the enforcement of creditor's rights generally and (ii) general principles of equity.

+(d) The execution, delivery and performance by the Company of this Agreement do not and will not (i) violate, conflict with or result in the breach of any provision of the certificate of incorporation or bylaws or any resolution adopted by the board of directors or stockholders of the Company, (ii) conflict with or violate any law, regulation, order, writ, judgment, injunction, decree or other stipulation or award applicable to the Company or any of its assets or properties or (iii) conflict with, result in any breach of, constitute a default (or event which with the giving of notice or lapse of time, or both, would become a default) under, require any consent or the giving of any notice under, or give to others any right to purchase or sell assets or securities or to exercise any remedy or modify any obligation under, or any rights of termination, amendment or acceleration of, or result in the creation of any lien or encumbrance on any of the assets or properties is bound or affected except, in the case of clauses (ii) and (iii), for any such consent that has been obtained or will be obtained prior to the closing of the Initial Public Offering and for any such conflict, violation, breach, default, right of termination, amendment or acceleration or any end eraction or any effected except, in the case of clauses (ii) and (iii), for any such consent that has been obtained or will be obtained prior to the closing of the Initial Public Offering and for any such conflict, violation, breach, default, right of termination, amendment or acceleration or and effected except or lien or encumbrance as has not had and could not reasonably be expected to have, in each case, individually or in the aggregate, a material adverse effect on the condition (financial or otherwise), business, assets or results of operations of the Company and its subsidiaries, taken as a whole.

+(e) The Company has not, directly or indirectly, dealt with any person acting in the capacity of a finder or broker, nor has the Company incurred any obligation for any finder's or broker's fee or commission, in connection with the transactions contemplated by this Agreement.

+Section 4.
 Representations and Warranties of Historic TW.
-Historic TW hereby represents and warrants, on the date hereof and on the date that the Initial Public Offering is consummated, as follows: - (a) Historic TW is validly existing and in good standing under the laws of its state of incorporation and has the requisite power and authority to execute and deliver this Agreement and to perform its obligations under this Agreement.
+Historic TW hereby represents and warrants, on the date hereof and on the date that the Initial Public Offering is consummated, as follows:

+(a) Historic TW is validly existing and in good standing under the laws of its state of incorporation and has the requisite power and authority to execute and deliver this Agreement and to perform its obligations under this Agreement.